Advanced Natural Menopause Remedies You Can Trust

 Mistake 3: Ignoring the Nervous System

-Some women do “everything right” — eat well, move daily, supplement smart — but still feel frazzled or disconnected.
+Some women do “everything right” — eat well, move daily, and supplement smart — but still feel frazzled or disconnected.

 Often, they’ve overlooked the role of the nervous system in regulating hormones, digestion, and sleep.